tardis-sn/tardis/docs/outdated/index.rst

 The following pages are no longer relevant to the most recent release of TARDIS:

 .. warning:: Please update to a newer version of TARDIS.
+The most recent version number can be found near the top of the documentation sidebar.

 .. toctree::